spacelift-io/user-documentation/docs/concepts/policy/terraform-plan-policy.md

 ## Cookbook

 Below are a few examples of policies that accomplish some common business goals.
-Feel free to copy them verbatim, or use as an inspiration.
+Feel free to copy them verbatim, or use them as an inspiration.

 ### Require human review when resources are deleted or updated

 Adding resources may ultimately cost a lot of money but it's generally pretty safe from an operational perspective.
-Let's use a warn rule to allow changes with only added resources to get automatically applied, and require all others to get a human review:
+Let's use a `warn` rule to allow changes with only added resources to get automatically applied, and require all others to get a human review:

 ```opa
 package spacelift